 ROI has become popular in the last few decades as a general purpose metric for evaluating capital acquisitions, projects, programs, initiatives, as well as traditional financial investments in stock shares or the use of venture capital.
 The metric is frequently used for such purposes, but decision makers and analysts should be aware that ROI figures are often often produced and used by those with a poor understanding of the metric's strengths, weaknesses, and unique input data requirements.

 ROI is sometimes said to measure profitability.
 That description is accurate and useful.
 Some business people, however, borrow a term from the field of economics and say that it also measures efficiency in the use of funds.
-That usage is arguably less informative because the same term—efficiency—is used also to describe what is measured by quite a few different financial metrics, including internal rate of return (IRR), payback period, inventory turns, and return on capital employed (ROCE).
+That usage is arguably less informative because the same term—efficiency—is used also to describe what is measured by quite a few different financial metrics, including Internal rate of return (IRR), Payback period, inventory turns, and return on capital employed (ROCE).

-• Other metrics are also called ROI
+• Other financial metrics are also called ROI

 The meaning of the return on investment metric is implied in its name.
 ROI addresses questions like these: What do we receive for what we spend?
 Do expected returns outweigh the costs?
 Do the returns justify the costs?

 Most forms of ROI compare returns to costs by calculating a ratio or percentage.
 Usually, a result greater than 0 means that returns exceed costs, while a negative ROI mean that costs outweigh returns.
 When potential actions compete for funds, and when other factors between the choices are truly equal, the investment—or action, or business case scenario—with the higher ROI is viewed as the better choice.